gvwilson/thirdbit/src/fiction/santas/index.md

 "This is Santa Hood,"
 Santa Greenwood said reluctantly.
-"And Figleaf—they're Vidancia's grand-something."
+"And Figleaf—he's Vidancia's grand-something."

 "It's Finner," Finner corrected automatically, but no-one noticed.

 The pause stretched
 until Santa Greenwood sighed heavily and gestured at Captain Clausbeard.
-"And this is my dad."
+"And *this* is my dad."

 "Pleased t' meet yez."
 The peg-legged santa doffed his hat and bowed in Santa Hood's direction.
 "The crew'll find some you some tea and dry clothes.
-Got plenty o' both this trip," he added expansively.
+Got plenty o' both in the hold," he added expansively.

 "Oh,